-Ridgetop Dental in Sterling, VA provides high-quality dental care and patient education.
-Learn about wisdom teeth and whether you might need your wisdom teeth removed.
+Ridgetop Dental Group in Reston, VA provides comprehensive dentistry to patients of all ages.
+Learn more about wisdom teeth and when you might need them removed.

 Why Are They Called Wisdom Teeth?

 They are clinically referred to as “third molars” because they are very similar to the first two sets of molars that develop in childhood and adolescence.
-You might remember a little bit of discomfort in middle school when your second set of molars was positioning itself.
+You might remember a little bit of discomfort in middle school when your second set of molars came in.
 The process involved in the third set of molars is the same, but this time there’s less room for them to move around.

 Why Are Wisdom Teeth Removed?

-- Pericoronitis: When wisdom teeth begin erupting (coming out) of the gums, a flap of gum tissue can develop, which may trap leftover food particles and oral bacteria.
-This infection, called pericoronitis, irritates the surrounding gums, making the spot difficult to clean and can even occur in wisdom teeth that have not erupted yet.
+- Pericoronitis: As wisdom teeth begin coming out of the gums, a flap of gum tissue can develop and trap oral bacteria and leftover food particles.
+This can lead to an infection called pericoronitis, which irritates the surrounding gums.
+Since this area is in the back of the mouth, any additional inflammation can make the area even more difficult to clean.
+Pericoronitis can occur even in teeth that have not broken through the gums yet.

-- They become impacted: Many people see “impacted” and think “infection,” but this is not always true.
-When the wisdom teeth are blocked by teeth and are unable to erupt, they are referred to as impacted.
-While some patients experience pain or discomfort when this happens, many others don’t realize they have impacted wisdom teeth until a dentist finds it on an X-ray.
+- They become impacted: Impacted wisdom teeth do not always indicate infected wisdom teeth.
+When wisdom teeth are unable to erupt because they are blocked by the existing teeth, they are considered impacted.
+While some patients experience discomfort when this happens, others wouldn’t know until a dentist finds it on a dental X-ray.